jr3cermak/particle/libraries/axtls/doc/PORT.md

 ## tls1.cpp

 * The bulk commenting out of printf has side effects.
 Any multiline printf statements cause errors.
 We will rewrite these now.
 * Add `#include "axtls.h"` to the top if CONFIG_DEBUG && CONFIG_PLATFORM_PARTICLE is defined.
 * Add Particle specific routines for I/O with TCPClient using function callbacks.
 * send_raw_packet(); rework file descriptor use
 * send_packet(); alloca needs a cast on the return pointer
+* errno and friends are got undefined somehow?
+It compiled before.

 ## aes.cpp